alex4200/PyBlock/README.md

 You also can use a tool to analyze a complete region file, e.g.

-`mc-plot --coords 100 40 200 --radius 100 --output Levels`
+`pyblock plot --coords 100 200 --radius 100 --output Levels`

-This command creates a very simple plot of each level around the coordinates (100,40,200) within a 'radius' of 100 blocks, and stores it in the specified folder.
+This command creates a very simple plot of each level around the coordinates x=100, z=200 within a 'radius' of 100 blocks, and stores it in the specified folder.
 Each block gets a color according to the mapping in the file `block_colors.py`.
+Please update this file to color the blocks to your needs.

 Blocks for which a color is undefined are colored in red.
-When running this command with `-v` a list of all undefined blocks are listed on the terminal.
+When running this command with `-v` a list of all undefined blocks are listed in the terminal.

 ### Copying chunks